n8n Self-Hosted 2026: Docker Setup + Security Guide

 3. Invoice Automation

-2. Generate invoice using accounting software API
+2. It creates the invoice in your accounting software

-3. Send invoice to customer via email
+3. It emails the invoice to the customer

 4. Customer Support Triage